-Olympus E-M10 III versus Panasonic LX100
+Olympus E-M10 III vs Panasonic LX100

 The Olympus OM-D E-M10 Mark III and the Panasonic Lumix DMC-LX100 are two digital cameras that were announced, respectively, in August 2017 and September 2014.
 The E-M10 III is a mirrorless interchangeable lens camera, while the LX100 is a fixed lens compact.
 Both cameras are equipped with a Four Thirds sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Panasonic provides 12.7 MP.
+The Olympus has a resolution of 15.9 megapixels, whereas the Panasonic provides 12.7 MP.